 Their to-do list includes keeping the government running into the new year, renewing expired tax breaks for individuals and businesses and approving a defense policy measure that has passed for more than 50 years in a row.
-They hope to get it all done in two weeks without stumbling into a government shutdown.

 Among the lower profile items on the agenda are renewing the government's terrorism risk insurance program and extending the ban on state and federal taxes on access to the Internet.

-Obama's move to protect millions of immigrants from deportation proceedings and make them eligible for work permits appears to have made it more difficult to navigate the must-do items through a Capitol where cooperation already is in short supply.
+Obama's move to protect millions of immigrants from deportation proceedings and make them eligible for work permits appears to have made it more difficult to navigate the must-do items through a Capitol where cooperation already was in short supply.

-The No. 1 item is preventing a government closure when a temporary funding measure expires on Dec.
+The No. 1 item is preventing a government closure when a temporary funding measure expires Dec.
 11. The House and Senate Appropriations committees are negotiating a $1 trillion-plus spending bill for the budget year that began Oct.
 1 and are promising to have it ready by the week of Dec.
 8.

 The president's authority to arm and train moderate Syrian rebels to fight Islamic State militants in Iraq and Syria expires Dec.
 11. Lawmakers probably will renew it while postponing action until 2015 on a broader, new authorization to use military force.